Wisdom

 Requirement for wisdom

 To obtain wisdom, all we must do is ask God for it.
 But notice that to ask for it means that we already have it in some measure.
 Why?
-Because the fool does not realize that he needs wisdom (Prov.
+Because the fool does not understand that he needs wisdom (Prov.
 1:7).
 Ignorance carries no mirror.
-A fool is content with what he already knows, for he supposes that he already knows everything, whereas a man who truly owns some knowledge can see its limits, and he longs to discover what lies beyond.
+A fool is content with what he already knows, for he supposes that he already knows everything, whereas a man who truly owns some knowledge recognizes its limits, and he longs to see what lies beyond.
 So, both the first requirement and the first discovery in the quest for wisdom are the same—to realize that we need it.

 To obtain wisdom from God is impossible without a right view of the giver.
 We must fear Him (Prov.
 9:10).
 In other words, we must perceive the consequences of scorning His will.
 At the core of our being we must have some sense of the bad things we will suffer and the good things we will miss should we displease Him.